-Add local seafood to your shelter-in-place menu and help our fishing industry weather the COVID-19 pandemic storm
+Add seafood to your shelter-in-place menu and help our seafood industry weather the COVID-19 pandemic storm

 March 23, 2020

-While domestic fishing per se is not affected by the COVID-19 pandemic, the outbreak has had a big effect on the industry.
+While domestic fishing and aquaculture per se are not affected by the COVID-19 pandemic, the outbreak has had a big effect on the seafood industry.
 There has been a loss of both overseas markets and domestic buyers associated with the closure of restaurants and institutions under necessary “shelter in place” orders.
-The result has been reports of freshly caught fish piling up in boat holds and processing plant storage freezers with nowhere to go as the seafood supply chain screeches to a halt.
+The result has been reports of freshly harvested seafood piling up in boat holds, farms, and processing plant storage freezers with nowhere to go as the seafood supply chain screeches to a halt.

-Other businesses that support fishing, but that are considered “non-essential” have had to halt operations which has affected processing and distribution of seafood, and the supply of needed materials such as fuel, ice, boat and gear parts.
+Other businesses that support fishing and aquaculture, but that are considered “non-essential” have had to halt operations which has affected processing and distribution of seafood, and the supply of needed materials such as fuel, ice, boat and gear parts.

 In the longer term, there is uncertainty about the future of industry—which businesses, such as restaurants, will survive?
 Once the businesses along a food supply chain close, the supply chain breaks down and it cannot quickly or easily be started up again.
 There is concern that this gap in supply would quickly be filled by inexpensive imports, further increasing our seafood trade deficit.

-The pandemic has created a crucial juncture for the US fishing industry, with the directions we head dependent upon how the fishing industry is supported.
+The pandemic has created a crucial juncture for the US seafood industry, with the directions we head dependent upon how the industry is supported.

 We as individuals or families can also help.
-Add local seafood to your shelter-in-place menu!
+Add seafood to your shelter-in-place menu!

-- Buy directly from fishermen (and, if available, aquafarmers) at fishermen’s markets, which are essential businesses.
+- Buy directly from fishermen and aquafarmers at fishermen’s and farmer's markets, which are essential businesses.
 Check out our list of fishermen’s markets in California to find one near you.